Idalion bilingual

 The most valuable monument uncovered by my excavations is unquestionably the bilingual inscription in Cyprian and Phoenician, engraved on marble; an inscription which, I feel confident, will ultimately prove the means of enabling philologists to decipher the Cyprian alphabet ...
 The bilingual inscription proves also that, the two alphabets, Phoenician and Cyprian, had a contemporaneous existence.

 It is currently in the archives of the British Museum, with identification number 125320.
 It was exhibited at the Fitzwilliam Museum in Cambridge in 2018.

 Inscriptions

 Phoenician

-The Phoenician inscription is three lines long, written right-to-left.
+The Phoenician inscription is three lines long: